Report of notifiable condition Hepatitis B virus or related death

 From August 2018, the Communicable Disease Control Branch will refer notifications of positive hepatitis C pathology tests to SA Health Viral Hepatitis Clinical Practice Consultants, enabling these specialist nurses to contact diagnosing clinicians and if required, offer support to facilitate the follow up of patients and contacts and the provision of guideline based care.

 While many patients can now be treated in primary care some patients will require specialist management.

-If a patient presents with co-morbidities/features outside the scope of the clinician’s expertise with respect to the treatment of hepatitis C and/or requires treatment with pegylated interferon then the clinician should:
+If a patient presents with co-morbidities/features outside the scope of the clinician’s expertise with respect to the treatment of hepatitis C, then the clinician should:

-- seek specialist support from a gastroenterologist, hepatologist or infectious diseases physician experienced in the treatment of chronic hepatitis C to assist in the management of the patient by submitting the Remote Consultation Request for Initiation of Hepatitis C Treatment form; or
+seek specialist support from a gastroenterologist, hepatologist, infectious diseases physician or authorised nurse practitioner experienced in the treatment of chronic hepatitis C to assist in the management of the patient by submitting the Remote Consultation Request for Initiation of Hepatitis C Treatment form; or

-- refer the patient to a gastroenterologist, hepatologist or infectious diseases physician experienced in the treatment of chronic hepatitis C for specialist management.
+refer the patient to a gastroenterologist, hepatologist, infectious diseases physician or authorised nurse practitioner experienced in the treatment of chronic hepatitis C for specialist management.

-In addition to specialist gastroenterologists and infectious disease physicians, there are a number of community clinicians who are accredited or experienced in the management of patients with chronic HCV in South Australia.
+In addition to specialist gastroenterologists, hepatologists and infectious disease physicians, there are a number of community clinicians who are accredited or experienced in the management of patients with chronic hepatitis C in South Australia.
 For a list of these clinicians please visit the ASHM website.

 Clinicians can use the following quick reference tools to assist with decision making: